boazbk/crypto/lec_10_public_key_intro.md

-__Computational Diffie Hellman Assumption:__ Let $\mathbb{G}$ be a group elements of which can be described in $n$ bits, with an associative and commutative multiplication operation the can be computed in $poly(n)$ time.
+>__Computational Diffie Hellman Assumption:__ Let $\mathbb{G}$ be a group elements of which can be described in $n$ bits, with an associative and commutative multiplication operation the can be computed in $poly(n)$ time.
 The _Computational Diffie Hellman (CDH)_ assumption holds for $\mathbb{G}$ if for every generator (see below) $g$ of $\mathbb{G}$ and efficient algorithm $A$, the probability that on input $g,g^a,g^b$, $A$ outputs the element $g^{ab}$ is negligible.

+> # {.theorem title="Diffie-Hellman security in Random Oracle Model" #DHROMthm}
-__Theorem:__ The Diffie Hellman system for $\mathbb{G}$ is CPA secure in the random oracle model whenever CDH holds for $\mathbb{G}$.
+The Diffie Hellman system for $\mathbb{G}$ is CPA secure in the random oracle model whenever CDH holds for $\mathbb{G}$.

+> # {.proof data-ref="DHROMthm"}
-__Proof:__ For CPA security we need to prove that the following two distributions are computationally indistinguishable for every $m\neq m'$
+For CPA security we need to prove that the following two distributions are computationally indistinguishable for every $m\neq m'$
-(can you see why?)
+(can you see why? you should pause here and verify this!)
+>

-* $(g^a,g^b,H(g^{ab})\oplus m)$
+* $(g^a,g^b,H(g^{ab})\oplus m)$ \
 * $(g^a,g^b,H(g^{ab})\oplus m')$
+>
 By the hybrid argument, this follows from showing that the following two distributions are computationally indistinguishable:
+>

-* $(H,g,g^a,g^b,H(g^{ab}))$
+* $(H,g,g^a,g^b,H(g^{ab}))$ \
 * $(H,g,g^a,g^b,U_\ell)$
+>
 But an adversary will only be able to distinguish between these two cases if he makes the query $g^{ab}$ to the random oracle $H(\cdot)$ (as otherwise the value of this query is completely uniform), and so if a $T$ query adversary $A$ distinguishes between these two distributions with probability $\epsilon$ then it can be converted into a CDH algorithm that succeeds with probability roughly $\epsilon/T$.

-QED
+> # {.remark title="Elliptic curve cryptography" #curverem}

->__Elliptic curve cryptography:__ As mentioned, the Diffie Hellman systems  can be run with many variants of Abelian groups.
+As mentioned, the Diffie Hellman systems  can be run with many variants of Abelian groups.
 Of course, for some of those groups the discrete logarithm problem might be easy, and so they would be inappropriate to use for this system.
 One variant that has been proposed is [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography).
 This is a group consisting of points of the form $(x,y,z)\in \Z_p^3$ that satisfy a certain  equation, and multiplication can be defined according in a certain way.
 The main advantage of elliptic curve cryptography is that the best known algorithms run in time $2^{\approx n}$ as opposed to $2^{\approx n^{1/3}}$ which allows for much shorter keys.
 Unfortunately, elliptic curve cryptography is just as susceptible to quantum algorithms as the discrete logarithm problem over $\Z_p$.

->__Encryption vs Key Echange and El Gamal:__ In most of the cryptography literature the protocol above is called the _Diffie Hellman Key Exchange_ protocol, and when considered as a public key system it is sometimes known as _ElGamal encryption_.[^ElGamal]  The reason for this mostly stems from the early confusion on what are the right security definitions.
+> # {.remark title="Encryption vs Key Exchange and El Gamal" #DHKErem}
+In most of the cryptography literature the protocol above is called the _Diffie Hellman Key Exchange_ protocol, and when considered as a public key system it is sometimes known as _ElGamal encryption_.[^ElGamal]  The reason for this mostly stems from the early confusion on what are the right security definitions.
 Diffie and Hellman thought of encryption as a _deterministic_ process and so they called their scheme a "key exchange protocol".
 They also envisioned that public key encryption could be just as efficient as private key encryption.
 The work of Goldwasser and Micali showed that encryption must be probabilistic for security, and efficiency considerations also imply that public key encryption is always used today just as a mechanism to exchange a key to be used as a private key.
 Together this means that there is not much point to distinguish between a two message key exchange algorithm and a public key encryption.